Employee Workshop for EEO

 This half day workshop is run in-house to educate and inform employees about the laws in relation to harassment, discrimination and bullying.
-People are provided with relevant case examples of when other crossed the line and ended up in court.
-They also are informed of what to do if they are a victim and what their organisations policies are.
+People are provided with relevant case examples of when others crossed the line and ended up in court.
+They are also informed of what to do if they are a victim and what their organisation’s policies are.

 What you will learn

 - Knowledge about what discrimination, harassment and bullying are and therefore what is unacceptable behaviour

 - An understanding of your personal risk in relation to these issues